facebook/pyre-check/docs/configuration.md

 `--output {text, json}`: Formatting for error return values.
 Defaults to text.

-`--preserve-pythonpath`: Use the `$PYTHONPATH` environment variable to search for external sources.
+`--preserve-pythonpath`: Use the `$PYTHONPATH` environment variable to search for external sources, along with the current environment's search path.
 This environment variable is ignored otherwise.

 `--search-path SEARCH_PATH`: Provide additional stubs or modules external to the project being type-checked.
 Can also be set in `.pyre_configuration` or often lives in the